Chase Jeter has career night, Arizona routs Montana to snap losing streak

 Jeter had 11 first-half points.

-Montana, which was without leading scorer Jamar Akoh, had plenty of offensive issues of its own, shooting just 28 percent in the first half.
+Montana had plenty of offensive issues of its own, shooting just 28 percent in the first half.

-The Grizzlies had a chance to whittle down UA’s lead just before the first half ended, but Brandon Randolph soared for a chase-down block to erase a would-be layup, keeping it a 22-15 game.
+The Grizzlies had a chance to whittle UA’s lead just before the half ended, but Brandon Randolph soared for a chase-down block to erase a would-be layup, keeping it a 22-15 game.

 Arizona opened the second half not unlike it opened the first half, continuing to attack the paint.

-After a couple more baskets by Jeter, Coleman knifed into the lane for two, extending UA’s lead to 32-21, then Coleman scooped in another layup to put Arizona up 16 with 13:47 to play.
+After a couple more baskets by Jeter, Coleman knifed into the lane for two, extending UA’s lead to 32-21.
+Coleman scooped in another layup to put Arizona up 16 with 13:47 to play.

 Coleman scored all six of his points in the second half.
 The Wildcats did not experience a mid-half lull, shooting 50 percent in the period, building and building on their lead.
 Montana’s 42 points were the fewest Arizona has allowed in a game since a Dec.
 2015 win over NAU.